Superego-Agent/superego-lgdemo/memory.md

 *   Frontend State Refactor: COMPLETE.
 The architecture based on `threadCacheStore` is implemented.
 *   Backend History Fix: COMPLETE. `nodeId` is correctly handled.
 *   ChatView Spinner Fix: COMPLETE.
 Spinner now only shows during active streaming.
-*   Current Focus: Transitioning from refactoring/bugfixing to the new roadmap: UI polish, code cleanup, and feature implementation.
+*   Current Focus: Continuing the **Code Reorganisation (Context Minimisation)** task.
+The first two high-priority refactoring steps (SSE logic separation, Pagination component extraction) are complete.
+The next step is to continue analyzing the frontend codebase for further opportunities to improve context isolation and reduce cognitive load, as per the overall goal.

 ## 2. Current Task: Code Reorganisation (Context Minimisation)